kstenerud/concise-encoding/cte-specification.md

 ### Empty

 Denotes the absence of data.
-Some languages implement this as the "null" value.
-It must be in lower case (`Empty`, `EMPTY`, `eMPty` are invalid).
+Some languages implement this as the "null" value. you may also use its alias `e`.

-Use this with care, as some languages may have restrictions on how it may be used in data structures.
+Use `empty` with care, as some languages have restrictions on how it may be used in data structures.

 Example:

     empty

+    e